 .NET offers the programmer many strongly typed data types.
 One of those is the System.Boolean structure which represents a Boolean value.
 System.Boolean, though programmers normally use the bool alias when declaring Boolean variables, have a value of either true or false.
-These two logical values permit the Boolean data type to represent anything that needs… Continue reading the rest of “C# What Is The System.Boolean Structure.”
+These two logical values permit the Boolean data type to represent anything that needs… Click this link to continue reading the remainder of “C# What Is The System.Boolean Structure.”

 .NET and C# provides the programmer with the bool (Boolean) data type to represent values that are true or false.
 Any need to represent a two-state mechanism, such as a light switch, can be represented by a bool, e.g. on or off, yes or no, and so on.
 C# bool Type Definition The intrinsic data… Looking to read the rest of “C# What Is The Bool Data Type?”
 Use this link!

 Performing a simple sort of text strings that are all the same case, e.g. upper-case, is no more difficult in .NET than it is for sorting integers.
 The .NET method Array.Sort comes to our rescue by being able to sort objects that are derived from the base System.Array type.
 Sorting Strings Alphabetically This program sorts… Thirsting to get the rest of “C# Array.Sort Sorting Strings?”
 Use this link!